icshwi/e3training/workbook/chapter06.md

 * Run `epicsPrtEnvParams`.
 Which other command returns the same result?

-* How do we access only one variable - for example `TOP`?
+* How do we print only one variable - for example `TOP`?

   > For questions on EPICS functions, the [App Developers Guide](https://epics.anl.gov/base/R3-15/6-docs/AppDevGuide/IOCShell.html#x19-73300018) will usually have your answers.